 In November 1934 Heydrich sent Naujocks and a colleague to the then-Czechoslovak capital Prague to eliminate (read: kill) a Nazi opponent.
 Instead of doing their job, they became concerned that the Czech police were onto them and fled back to Berlin instead.
 In February 1935 Heydrich sent them back to Czechoslovakia again, this time to kidnap another regime opponent.
 Instead of kidnapping him they managed to fail their task and shoot the fellow dead instead.
 Naujocks also managed to get himself shot and injured in the process.

 Heydrich must have been feeling unusually kind, because he kept Naujocks on.
-From 1936 to 1937, Naujocks was sent on a casual tour of Europe to familiarise himself with major cities and locations.
+From 1936 to 1937 Naujocks was sent on a casual tour of Europe to familiarise himself with major cities and locations.
 On SD money.
-At this stage I’m starting to wonder if Heydrich was somehow high on ether when he kept blowing money on this guy, but I digress.
+At this stage I’m starting to wonder if Heydrich was declining in the head when he kept blowing money on Naujocks, but I digress.
 Naujocks travelled to Turkey, Bulgaria, Romania, Greece, Sweden, Norway, Denmark, France and England.

 Accompanied by an SS man who worked for industrial giant AEG, Naujocks would have had the perfect cover if he wished to take the initiative and make contact with potential informers, gather intelligence on key sites in Europe or meet key political figures under the auspice of business to gain valuable information from their chatter, even if these weren’t his orders when he set off.
-Instead, Naujocks made no attempt to do any intelligence work whatsoever or even request to do any, and regarded the trips as recreational.
-At any rate.
-Heydrich seems to have expected him to do none anyway and was apparently content with paying through the (very long) nose for his friend.
+Instead Naujocks made no attempt to do any intelligence work whatsoever or even request to do any, regarding the trips as recreational.
+To be fair, Heydrich seems to have expected him to do none anyway and was apparently content with paying through the (very long) nose for his friend.
 Dictatorships don’t like underlings taking the initiative – especially the Nazi regime.
 Naujocks was well aware of what happened to Ernst Röhm and thus had little initiative to show any initiative himself.